MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 audience: admin
 ms.reviewer: roykuntz
 search.appverid: MET150
-description: Learn how to plan Location-Based Routing for Direct Routing.
+description: Learn how to plan Location-Based Routing for Phone System Direct Routing in a country or region in which toll bypass is illegal.
 localization_priority: Normal
 f1.keywords:
 - NOCSH